Eye color: Hazel

 Around 18% of the US population and 5% of the world population have hazel eyes.
-55.2% of Spanish subjects in a series of 221 photographs were judged to have hazel eyes.
-Hazel eyes are found in Europe, most commonly in the Netherlands and the United Kingdom, and have also been observed to be very common among the Low Saxon-speaking populations of northern Germany.
+Hazel eyes are found primarily in northern and central Europe, most commonly in the United Kingdom, and the traditionally Low Saxon speaking populations of the Netherlands, and Germany Additionally, in mythology, Apollonius Rhodius described the sun god Helios, and his descendants, as having golden eyes.